sunesimonsen/web-components-experiment/README.md

 # web-components-experiment

-This only works in the latest Chrome.
+This only works in the latest Firefox and Chrome.

 ```
 yarn install